Paper 2

 Toward this end, your writing should address the following prompts and questions:

-• Ultimately, you will need to offer your own argument, insight, or perspective about the text you are analyzing, and you will need to forward and counter ideas from your sources to help support and develop your argument.
-You should be able to articulate how your analysis of the text adds to our understanding of these ideas and the sources that discuss them.
+• Ultimately, you will need to offer your own argument, insight, or perspective about the text you are analyzing.
+You could do this by forwarding and countering ideas from your sources to help support and develop your argument.
+Alternately, you could make your own argument independent of the sources, using the sources to add to your paper in other ways (background information or context, helpful quotes, etc.).

 • This is not a requirement, but one way to develop your analysis is to compare one text or creator to another.
 For example, if I were analyzing Taylor Swift, I could compare one of her country songs to one of her pop songs, or one of her pop songs to a song by Nicki Minaj or Rihanna, or one of her songs to song from a different genre, such as punk music.
 A comparison could help you be more precise in articulating how your text helps us think about our concepts in a different way.